 All of Midland’s weather alert radios have the NOAA logo.

 A desktop radio is one of the most common types of NOAA weather alert radios.
 They are perfect for your home and office.
-These radios maximize the information you receive by allowing you to customize your location and alert types.
+These radios maximize the information you receive by allowing you to customize your location, alert type, and NOAA weather radio channels.
 You can choose your type of alert from display, voice, or tone.
 Choose the “Display” alert and only a text alert will scroll on the display and no audible alarm with sound.
 If you choose the “Voice” alert, then the alert tone will sound for 8 seconds followed by the broadcast.
 If you select the “Tone” alert option, then the alert tone will sound for 3 minutes or until you press any button.
 Our radios feature an 85-decibel siren, but for the hearing impaired, you can use a visual alert system with our attachable strobe light.

 Another popular Midland weather alert radio is the WR400 Deluxe.
 This radio comes with all the bells and whistles.
 It features 80 different programmable alerts as well as a USB port for charging your devices.

 Both of these desktop radios are powered by an AC outlet with a battery backup power source, so you can stay informed even during a power outage.

 One of best additions to your emergency prep kit is a hand crank radio.
 They provide the same instant alerts as a desktop radio, but they are compact and portable.
 Our ER310 is our all-in-one must-have NOAA weather radio.
 It is multi-purpose the bright Cree LED flashlight, USB port for charging your mobile device, SOS flashlight beacon, and even an ultrasonic dog whistle.
 Our crank radios offer multiple power options: solar panel, hand crank, AA batteries, and a long-lasting rechargeable lithium-ion battery.
 You can quickly recharge the device when power is available and have the backup charging options when it’s not.